The only Sunshine Coast accommodation guide you’ll ever need

 Once you’ve stayed at the Cotton Tree Holiday Park you’ll want to make a recurring booking year after year, with one of the most enviable waterfront positions on the entire coast.

-You can pitch a tent, park up your van or book into one of the nine Deluxe Villas and enjoy the best of both worlds with SUPing and swimming the activity di rigueur on the Maroochy River side, and a gentle beach break for surfing and bodyboarding on the surf side.
+You can pitch a tent, park up your van or book into one of the nine Deluxe Villas and enjoy the best of both worlds with SUPing and swimming on the Maroochy River side, and a gentle beach break for surfing and bodyboarding on the surf side.

 Local’s tip: Wander along the waterfront pathway to Ocean Street in Maroochydore on the second Friday of the month for Nights On Ocean – a street festival serving up delicious eats from around the world, laneway bars, live music and kids craft activities.